grammyjs/website/site/docs/guide/context.md

 For example, if you receive a message from Alice and want to react by sending a message to Bob, then you cannot use `ctx.reply` because it will always send messages to the chat with Alice.
 Instead, call `ctx.api.sendMessage` and specify the chat identifier of Bob.

-## How context objects are created
+## How Context Objects Are Created

 Whenever your bot receives a new message from Telegram, it is wrapped in an update object.
 In fact, update objects can not only contain new messages, but also all other sorts of things, such as edits to messages, poll answers, and [much more](https://core.telegram.org/bots/api#update).